mattmakai/fullstackpython.com/source/content/pages/06-apis/0601-application-programming-interfaces.markdown

 to consume data through APIs.

+## Key API concepts
+There are several key concepts that get thrown around in the APIs world.
+It's best to understand these ideas first before diving into the API literature.

+* Representation State Transfer (REST)

+* Webhooks

+* JavaScript Object Notation (JSON) and Extensible Markup Language (XML)

+* Endpoints

 ## Webhooks
 A webhook is a user-defined HTTP callback to a URL that executes when a system condition is met.
 The call alerts the second system via a POST or GET